-Shepherd’s huts are equipped with beds, bedding, towels, and an outdoor shower, lavatory, and kitchen.
+Shepherd’s huts are equipped with beds, bedding, towels, and and outdoor kitchen stocked with cooking utensils and a gas burner.
 Tea and coffee are provided.
-The campsite is equipped with showers and porta-loos.
-The price for staying at Coombeshead includes a complimentary Wildlife Encounters Tour.
+The campsite is equipped with a shower and a composting toilet.
+The price for staying at Coombeshead includes a complimentary Animal Encounters Tour.
 Other tours are available including wildlife walks, and beaver watching.
-A pair of binoculars, and sturdy walking boots are a must.
+A pair of binoculars, and sturdy walking boots and wellies (the site can become very wet at certain times of year) are a must.

 Are there tables and chairs?

-The communal area has tables and chairs, but for those wishing to sit outside their tents – please bring your own.
+The communal area has tables and chairs, and a wooden bench outside each of the shepherd huts.
+For those wishing to sit outside their tents – please bring your own.

 Is my property secure?

 The campsite and shepherd’s huts are on privately owned land.
 The Shepherd’s huts can be locked.
 For those camping, however, as with any holiday destination we would recommend that you take any valuables with you when you leave the campsite.